 From the beginning of the year, we have had an awesome season.
 The start of build season introduced some new faces and new ideas.
 Our first competition at Sacramento qualified us for Worlds through winning the engineering inspiration award.
 At our second, and home competition, at Las Vegas we won several awards, inclding Woodie Flowers and Deans List finallists.
 Then we got to attend the first ever world championship at Houson, Texas.
 While there, we got to met up with all our Antelope Valley teams, participate in daily challenges hosted by FIRST sponsors, and meet many different people from across the globe.

-The week of March 27, we will be begin delivering Dash and Dot class sets, along with Dremel 3D printers, HP Sprouts, and LEGO WeDo 2.0’s to our elementary schools to help them incorporate their use into their curricula.
+Throughout the month of May, we will continue delivering Dash and Dot class sets, along with Dremel 3D printers, HP Sprouts, and LEGO WeDo 2.0’s to our elementary schools to help them incorporate their use into their curricula.
 We are so excited to begin working with the teachers and this awesome technology!

 This year's FIRST Robotics Competition challenge hosts boilers that must be pressurized with oversized whiffle balls, an airship that needs gears to get it moving, and ropes for the robots to climb when the airship is ready for liftoff!
 Join us as we prepare for this steampunk adventure!

 Team members build industry relevant skills as they strategize, design, build, program, and test their robots.